These common growths often cause no symptoms and usually don’t require treatment.

-- Growing nodules can push on the esophagus, trachea and voice box.
-This can cause a feeling of pressure in the neck, difficulty swallowing food, or difficulty breathing
+- Grow too large: Nodules can push on the esophagus, trachea, and voice box.
+This can cause a feeling of pressure in the neck and can make swallowing or breathing difficult.